NikSiafakas/GameBettingAPI/readme.md

 Modify the "GameBetSqlDbConnectionString" in the appsettings.json file to select a server (changing the 'my_server' value to your server name) and Build the solution.

+Open the Package Manager Console and install Entity Framework by executing 'dotnet tool install --global dotnet-ef'.
-Open the Package Manager Console, change the directory to '\GameBettingAPI' and execute 'dotnet ef database update' to create the database.
+Then, change the directory to '\GameBettingAPI' and execute 'dotnet ef database update' to create the database.

-Then, Run the 'GameBettingAPI' and you should be seeing the Swagger UI:
+By running the 'GameBettingAPI' and you should be seeing the Swagger UI:

 ![Swagger UI](SwaggerUI.PNG)